andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

   "The traditional term “near enemy” points to some spiritually unhelpful quality or experience that can be mistaken for a helpful quality or experience.
 The near enemy is a kind of counterfeit of what we’re actually aiming for, and it’s unhelpful because while the genuine article helps free us from suffering, the counterfeit doesn’t." from https://www.wildmind.org/tag/near-enemy

 Note:
 The concept of near enemies should be very familiar to anyone who has worked in software for even a short while - there are _many_ near enemies in the adoption of so-called "Agile" methodologies, and more recently in the drive towards "DevOps culture".

 There are smaller-scale versions in many other places.
 DDD is one of them.

 Why do they arise?
-Fundamentally, they appear because people do not engage fully with a concept, and typically this is because they ignore the core, fundamental aspects; which are also typically the most simple.
+They arise because people do not engage fully with a concept, and typically this is because they ignore the core, fundamental aspects; which are also typically the most simple.
 They forget the simple four lines of the Agile manifesto, or ignore the DevOps goals of breaking down boundaries and building a culture of learning.
 Instead get tied up in the complicated details which seem more "valuable" and where the "expertise" lies.

-We want to use this lens to present a collection of challenges and failure patterns we've seen when using DDD at a large scale.
-It's ideal for these purposes (we could argue essential if you want in any way to succeed) but when things get complicated people reach for the power tools, and that causes problems.
-We want to help you avoid falling into that trap.
+We want to use this lens to present a collection of challenges and failure patterns we saw when using DDD on a large scale.
+It's ideal for these purposes (we could argue essential if you want in any way to succeed) but when things get complicated people forget about the core concepts, and that causes problems.

+Hopefully this story will help you avoid falling into that trap.

 ---

 ## Our Constraints

+  * Lots of code had already been cut
+  * We were supporting the full justice-lifecycle, end to end, across multiple organisations
+  * There was an efficiency-finding "modernising" agenda to serve
+  * Many teams, already working in parallel
+  * CQRS _everywhere_
+  * Existing tech legacy cast a _long_ shadow over domain experts

+Note:
 (Things were already up and running - some ideas had already become entrenched.
 Bounded Contexts were not there, "Domains and sub-domains" were identified at object level than by the model - E.g. Case, People, Material.
 The SPLIT was wrong)

 We had to support a full-lifecycle view - justice end-to-end.
 The "domain" was co-owned (courts and prosecutor)  AND the PROCESSES entailed spanned multiple organisations.
 We were tasked with building a collection of systems which met the needs of two different stakeholders - the State Prosecutor, and the Courts System